The equivalence between two real Seiberg-Witten Floer homologies: Relating finite and infinite dimensional Morse homologies

 \begin{lem} Fix $1\le j\le k$ and $\lambda\gg 0$.
 For any $[x_{\infty}]$ and $[y_{\infty}]\in\frC_{\cN}$ and each path $[\gamma_{\lambda}]\in \cB^{gC,\tau,I}_k([x_{\lambda}],[y_{\lambda}])$ with representative $\gamma_\lambda\in \cC^{gC,\tau,I}_k(x_{\lambda},y_{\lambda})$, the operator is Fredholm with index $\mathrm{gr}([x_{\infty}],[y_{\infty}])$. \end{lem} We remark that since we have no tangent to the orbit in the real case, we have no need to restrict the domain as in \cite[Lemma 9.1.1]{Lidman2016TheEO}. \begin{proof} We have proved Proposition \ref{prop: Fredholm property of Q gc gamma} in detail.
 The same argument applies here: we can introduce an extension $\widehat{Q}_{\gamma_{\lambda}}^{gC}$ of $\cD_{\gamma_\lambda}^{\tau}\cF^{gC,\tau}_{\frakq^{\lambda}}$ and show that it is Fredholm and that it shares the same index with $\cD_{\gamma_\lambda}^{\tau}\cF^{gC,\tau}_{\frakq^{\lambda}}$.
 So it remains to show that $\widehat{Q}_{\gamma_{\lambda}}^{gC}$ and $\widehat{Q}_{\gamma}^{gC}$ share the same index.

-We can show that the indices of these operators are independent of the choice of $\gamma$ or $\gamma_{\lambda}$ by using a standard argument that varies a family connecting different choices.
+We can show that the indices of these operators are independent of the choice of $\gamma$ or $\gamma_{\lambda}$ by using a standard continuation argument.
 Then we shall use the interpolation argument as in the proof of \cite[Lemma 9.1.1]{Lidman2016TheEO} to prove the index identification using a specific choice of $\gamma$ and $\gamma_{\lambda}$.
 That argument is quite long but standard, in particular, it applies to the real operators without change.

 \end{proof} We can now define a relative grading between stationary points of $\xagcsql$ in $\cN/\Z_2$ by

 \begin{cor} The correspondence $\Xi_{\lambda}: \frC_{\cN}^{\lambda}\to \frC_{\cN}$ from Corollary \ref{cor:1 to 1 correspondence between stationary points of cutoff} preserves relative grading. \end{cor}